SAFEHR-data/omopcept/README.md

 2.  automatically download pre-processed vocabulary files saved in the cloud by us

-omopcept downloads a selection of vocabularies and stores them locally the first time you use it (in the recommended data location for R packages).
+**omopcept** downloads a selection of vocabularies and stores them locally the first time you use it (in the recommended data location for R packages).
 The download does not need to be repeated until you update the package.
 Vocabularies are stored as [parquet](https://parquet.apache.org/) files that can be queried in a memory-efficient manner without having to first read the data in to memory.

+### OMOP concept table fields

 | fields           | about                               | query_arguments |
 |:-----------------|:------------------------------------|:----------------|